Frequently Asked Questions

 I'm a high school senior.
 How can I truly experience what it's like to be a member of the Panther Marching Band?

-We invite senior band members who are serious about attending Eastern to be our guest at the home football game of their choice.
-You'll be with us from the moment we step off to the stadium, and we guarantee there is no better way to experience the Panther Marching Band and OVC Football than enjoying it with 10,000 other Panther fans!
-For more information or to schedule a visit, contact us today!
+We invite and high school band members who are serious about attending Eastern to be our guest at Panther High School Band Day held Nov.4, 2017.
+This is an opportunity to spend the day as member of the Panther Marching Band family by taking part in all of our game day activities; from the parade to the stadium, to halftime, to singing the Alma Mater at the clock tower.
+We guarantee there is no better way to experience the Panther Marching Band and OVC Football than enjoying it with other Panther fans at O'Brien stadium!
+More information can be found here.

 Do I have to be in a concert band to be in marching band?